google/jsinterop-generator/README.md

   ```

 The generated jar file can be found at `bazel-bin/java/jsinterop/generator/closure/ClosureJsinteropGenerator_deploy.jar`

-### Or download the generator
-TODO(dramaix): provides link to download the generator.

 ### Run the generator
 Now you have the jar file, just invoke